SwedbankPay/developer.swedbankpay.com/pax-terminal/index.md

 In order for the terminal to communicate with the ECR the IP address need to be set in the admin menu.
-To enter the admin menu tap 6 times on the Swedbank Pay logo located at the top of the screen.
-Then enter the pin-code.
+To enter the admin menu tap 6 times on the Swedbank Pay logo located at the bottom of the screen.
+Then enter the code.
 Set the ECR IP address and then press the save button.